Nursing

 NUR 112 : Fundamental Concepts of Nursing

 This course teaches foundational knowledge of nursing concepts and clinical decision making to provide evidence-based nursing care.
-Content includes but is not limited to: healthcare delivery systems, professionalism, health promotion, psychosocial well-being, functional ability, gas exchange, safety, pharmacology, and coordinator/manager of care.
+Content includes but is not limited to: Healthcare delivery systems, professionalism, health promotion, psychosocial well-being, functional ability, gas exchange, safety, pharmacology, and coordinator/manager of care.

 Credits